StephenNneji/SScanSS-2/docsrc/overview.rst

 Windows
 =======
-SScanSS-2 can be run by navigating to the **bin** folder in the installation directory and double clicking on **sscanss.exe**.
+SScanSS 2 can be run by navigating to the **bin** folder in the installation directory and double clicking on **sscanss.exe**.

-To open SScanSS-2 from the start menu, do the following:
+To open SScanSS 2 from the start menu, do the following:

 1. Press the Start button.
-2. Search for or Scroll down to SScanSS-2.
+2. Search for or Scroll down to SScanSS 2.
-3. Click SScanSS-2.
+3. Click SScanSS 2.

 Linux
 =====
-SScanSS-2 can be run by navigating to the **bin** folder in the installation directory and right click on the **sscanss** executable and select **run** from the context menu.
+SScanSS 2 can be run by navigating to the **bin** folder in the installation directory and right click on the **sscanss** executable and select **run** from the context menu.

-To run SScanSS-2 from the terminal, do the following:
+To run SScanSS 2 from the terminal, do the following:

 1. Open the Terminal
 2. Type sscanss2 and press enter.

 *****************
-Exiting SScanSS-2
+Exiting SScanSS 2
 *****************
-SScanSS-2 can be closed by clicking the "File > Exit" on the main menu in the software.
-If the current SScanSS-2 Project has been modified, a message pops up to prompt saving the Project.
+SScanSS 2 can be closed by clicking the "File > Exit" on the main menu in the software.
+If the current SScanSS 2 Project has been modified, a message pops up to prompt saving the Project.
 Press the **Save** button to specify saving the Project, the **Discard** button to specify not saving the Project, or Cancel to abort the operation and return to the software.